sourcegraph/handbook/content/strategy-goals/strategy/integrations/index.md

 After the release of the JetBrains plugin we will have supported IDE extensions for the [majority of professional developers](https://survey.stackoverflow.co/2022/#section-worked-with-vs-want-to-work-with-integrated-development-environment) and the most highly requested by our customers.

-Similarly to Browser extensions, we want to now improve our differentiation and become more than a more convenient place to search.
-Consequently after we've incorporated new concepts into Sourcegraph we'll work out how best to use these in the IDE.
-Then we'll work on getting enterprise wide adoption by making authentication, and distribution of our extensions easier.
+Similar to Browser extensions, we want to improve our user value and product differentiation to become more than a convenient place to search in a user's editor.
+We plan on using the new concepts that we will be incorporating into Sourcegraph to increase value for user's in IDEs.
+After that, we'll work on getting enterprise-wide adoption by making authentication, and distribution of our extensions easier.

 ### What’s next and why